 5. International partners and collaboration

 We have many local and international partners and collaborative projects.
-We have initiated, co-created and contributed substantially to projects in countries including England, Wales, Germany, Norway, Denmark, the Netherlands, the USA, Canada, Japan and Thailand.
+We have initiated, co-created and contributed substantially to projects in countries including England, France, Germany, Norway, Denmark, the Netherlands, the USA, Canada, Japan and Thailand.
 In 2010, through the AusAID Australian Leadership Awards Fellowships Program, we hosted two senior researchers and two senior policymakers from Thailand for six weeks where we provided and facilitated training for them in chronic disease self-management, implementation and consultation processes.